 Senaga Island Umikaji Terrace is a hot spot that is reminiscent of the Mediterranean.
 It’s a 15-minute drive from Naha Airport.
 Inside the eye-catching white architecture stand restaurants that serve Okinawan dishes using local ingredients and Okinawan arts and craft shops.
 Umikaji Terrace transforms into a romantic wonderland when the sun sets and stores light up.
 The perfect place to be for a nice walk and elegant dinner.

 Located in Chatan in the central region, Mihama American Village is a very popular shopping area built on a large piece of land by a beach.
 Stylish shops, cafés, and restaurants are opening up one after another in this shopping center with liberating atmosphere, which is reminiscent of a beach resort on the American west coast.
 Ride American Village’s symbolic Ferris wheel in Carnival Park Mihama to take in Mihama’s magnificent night view from 60 meters above the ground.
 One revolution takes about 15 minutes.
 It runs until 10pm.
+A Ferris wheel is being repaired current as of February, 2022, and it’s closed.

 Can’t miss Kalahai in Mihama, Chatan if you’re looking to enjoy delicious Okinawan food and some of the best Okinawan performances all in one sitting.
 Exquisite live performances run every night at Kalahai.
 The main performer is Rinken Band, a band led by Rinken Teruya, who is widely recognized as a leading Okinawan artist.
 Other performers like female artists clad in gorgeous bingata (Okinawan kimono) enthrall the audience as well.
 Be ready to have an unforgettable experience with these powerful live performances and the unique Okinawan musical tone.
 You’ll leave completely satisfied from the delicious Okinawan food and the impressive performances.